kbighorse/working-with-me/README.md

 I respond to email a few designated times per day.
 If it's urgent and we're in the office, let's talk in person.
 Working remotely, video chat or phonecall is best.

 If I'm working on something and would like your input, I will often comment or chat you (even if we're nearby).
 I try to do that so that things are documented for the future and so that you can finish what you're doing first.

-To improve concentration, I take a lot of hand-written notes and avoid bringing my computer into in-person meetings.

 In tense situations, like fixing an urgent bug or deploying a major release, I prefer to stay calm.
 I'm a socially-reserved and relatively unemotive person by nature.
 In the past, some have interpreted this as shyness, timidity, boredom, or lack of enthusiasm.
 I promise you I'm none of these things!
 I don't say this as an excuse to seem standoffish or rude.
 If I ever come off this way, please tell me.